sf-wdi-35/Introduction-to-DevTools/README.md

 - You should alse be familiar with basics of HTML, CSS and JavaScript and how they work together to create a web page.

 ## What is DevTools?
-[DevTools](https://developers.google.com/web/tools/chrome-devtools/?utm_source=dcc&utm_medium=redirect&utm_campaign=2016q3#execution-control ) is a group of built in tool for developers in Chrome browser to do debugging and find detailed information about web apps and web pages.
+[DevTools](https://developers.google.com/web/tools/chrome-devtools/?utm_source=dcc&utm_medium=redirect&utm_campaign=2016q3#execution-control ) is a group of built in tools for developers in Chrome browser to do debugging and find detailed information about web apps and web pages.
 It is consisted of multiple tabs and each one focus on a specific aspect of a web app.
 You can explore the HTML/CSS used in the webpage, debug JavaScript, view network and load performance.

-There are three way to open DevTools:
+There are three ways to open DevTools:

 1. open your Chrome browser and click on the three bar icon on the right side of your address bar.
 Go to More Tools -> Developer Tools.
 2. Right click anywhere on the page and select Inspect.
 This method will open the Elements tab and highlights the selected element on the page.